isbecker/isbecker/README.md

 - 👨‍💻 **Tech Leadership**: Led technical transformations, optimized distributed systems, and developed solutions across various domains and tech stacks.
 - 🚀 **Innovative Contributions**: Driven by early programming experiences and a love for technology, continually seeking challenging and rewarding software engineering opportunities.

+#### 😄 Pronouns

+He/Him

+## 💡 Skills & Interests

+- 💾 **Tech Expertise**: Proficient in distributed systems, cloud technologies, and data protection.
+- 🖥️ **Programming Languages**: Skilled in C, Python, Java, C#, and others.
+- 🛠️ **Operating Systems**: Versed in Linux, Windows, Mac, and Android OS.

+## 🌱 I'm Currently Learning

+- **Matrix (Synapse)**: Diving into the world of self-hosted communication solutions, I'm currently setting up my own Matrix server using Synapse.
+This project is enhancing my understanding of real-time, decentralized communication platforms.
+- **Mastodon**: Exploring the realms of decentralized social media, I'm also learning how to set up and manage a Mastodon instance.
+It's an exciting journey into federated social networks and their potential for privacy-focused, community-driven interactions.
+- Continuously updating my skills in containerization, orchestration, and cloud computing.

+## ⚡ Fun Fact

+- 🏃 **Running Enthusiast**: Serious about running with a current running streak of over 685 days.
+- 🌌 **Sci-Fi & Fantasy Fan**: Love diving into books by authors like Andy Weir and Brandon Sanderson.
+- 🤖 **Tech Hobbyist**: Enjoy experimenting with Raspberry Pi and home automation.
+- 💪🌱 **Vegan Lifestyle**: Committed to plant-based living for health, animals, and the environment.

+## 📫 How to Reach Me

+Connect with me on [LinkedIn](https://www.linkedin.com/in/ianbecker/).

+## ✨ My Beliefs

+- 🌐 **Open Source Advocacy**: Passionate about contributing to open-source software.
+- 📚 **Lifelong Learning**: Dedicated to continuously updating my skills in emerging technologies.
+- 👥 **Collaborative Spirit**: Believe in the power of teamwork and effective communication.

 ## 🌟 Key Projects

 ### Android Automation Framework